mobiusml/hqq/Readme.md

 model = HQQLLM.from_quantized(save_dir_or_hfhub)
 ```

-Note: The VLLM backend for the moment is experimental and was only tested on a single GPU.
+Note: The VLLM backend is experimental and was only tested on a single GPU.

 ### Timm 🖼️
 Timm backend is also supported.
 Here's how you use it: